jamesleesaunders/PyAlertMe/README.md

 See [examples/smartplug-example.py](examples/smartplug-example.py) for example SmartPlug.

 ## Credits ##
-Huge thanks goto Desert Home http://www.desert-home.com/2014/02/raspberry-pi-and-lowes-iris-smart-switch.html
+Huge thanks to Desert Home http://www.desert-home.com/2014/02/raspberry-pi-and-lowes-iris-smart-switch.html from which this project originates from.